diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 2.1.1 =
+ - minor bug where profile data is being overwritten

 = version 2.1 =
  - added FAQ items for plugin updater and adding an OpenID field to a comment form